amedia/dbtwiz/README.md

 # dbtwiz
-Python package with CLI helper tools for dbt.
+Python package with CLI helper tool for dbt in GCP using BigQuery.
+Although some functions are platform independent, the majority assume GCP and BigQuery is used.

 ## Installation